-If you’re champing at the bit to get started on your journey towards becoming a teacher’s aide, you've got lots of studies ahead of you.
+If you’re champing at the bit to start your journey toward becoming a teacher’s aide, you've got lots of studies ahead of you.
 However, that’s not all you should be thinking about.
-You should also consider what life will be like after you’ve finished your teacher’s aide course and you’re doing the job for real.
+You should also consider what life will be like after you’ve finished your teacher’s aide courses and you’re doing the job for real.

 Teacher Tip 1 - There Will Be Bad Teacher Days